xerolinux/XeroHub/content/posts/fix-grub/index.md

 ### Mount your system to work in..

-First of all boot using Arch or XeroLinux Live boot USB and follow below...
+First of all; boot using Arch or XeroLinux Live boot USB and follow the steps below...

 The device or partition with your Linux system on it will need to be mounted.
 To discover the kernel name of the storage device name, type: